The Fisheries Research and Development Corporation (FRDC) conducts various calls for applications to address nominated research priorities.

 Each EOI must clearly outline how it will meet the relevant identified need(s).
 Provide a succinct description of the proposed methodology to achieve the stated objectives, and deliver the outputs and outcomes.
 A realistic budget that reflects the activity to be undertaken is to be provided along with justification for the budget request.
 Where appropriate, applicants should demonstrate collaboration with other relevant research providers and end users and also consider past and current research to avoid duplication and build on previous outputs.

-The priority area for RD&E investment is:
+The priority areas for RD&E investment are: